Make It A Lifestyle!™

 We are talking about choices; starting with nutrition, movement, behavior modification and yes, even attitude.
-Obese people have choices; we do not have to suffer in silence any more.
+People woth obesity have choices; we do not have to suffer in silence any more.
 It is a lifestyle that saves us, not a diet.
 We all can benefit with wellness, no matter what our weight.

 This is a journey, not a destination.
 Remember, we are told to be life-long learners.
 Well, that pertains to your health and wellness too!

 Educate and Encourage Yourself